DO YOU KNOW SOMEONE, OR EXPERIENCED FIRST HAND YOURSELF, THE STRUGGLES OF MENTAL ILLNESS IN THE WORKPLACE?

 - The misunderstandings and prejudice that surround mental illness can prevent people from seeking the help they need.

-- Mental illness can affect people anywhere and it can start in the workplace.
+- Mental illness in the workplace can affect people anywhere.

 WORKCOVER QLD – STATUTORY CLAIMS AND PSYCHOLOGICAL INJURIES